-But have you thought about how it affects your relationship with your partner?
+Have you ever thought about how snoring affects your relationship with your partner?

 A prime symptom of OSA is snoring, plus frequent periods of gasping for air or tossing and turning.
 All that racket robs your partner of sleep, often leading to a shorter fuse the next day and heaps of resentment as well.
 “Heaps of resentment” – not a phrase you think of when picturing marital bliss.